What Is Divorce Mediation?

 “When I mediate, the parties and their counsel are in separate rooms, and I go back and forth,” says Carol Breitmeyer, a family law attorney at Breitmeyer Cushman in Royal Oak, Michigan.
 “I listen carefully in each room.
 They typically provide a summary of their issues and a little bit of a background, and then I go back and forth and see if I can find a place where everyone can agree.”

-The magic, she says, is seeing two parties come to an agreement that they accept for different reasons through successful mediation.
+The magic lies in seeing two parties come to an agreement, which they accept for different reasons, through successful mediation.
 “They have different focuses, and so it’s always fascinating.
 The parties wouldn’t know what’s in the other one’s mind, I don’t think, and the mediator doesn’t ever disclose this.
 So that’s kind of cool if you have two parties who are quite OK with the settlement and for completely different reasons.”

 Connect with a qualified attorney today.